Top 10 Famous Linguists in the World

 Who is the First Linguist?

 The Sanskrit Grammarian Pānini (c.
 520-460 B.C.) is the earliest known professional linguist and is the founder of linguistics.
 He is well known for formulating the 3959 rules of Sanskrit morphology, which are still in use today.
 He wrote a description of Sanskrit in 1500 B.C. and his rules describe the Sanskrit morphology perfectly.
-In addition, his sophisticated logical rules have a huge influence on the ancient and modern linguistics of today.
+In addition, his sophisticated logical rules have had a huge influence on the ancient and modern linguistics of today.

 Best Linguistic Books